Bachelor of Human Services and Master of Social Work

 Our graduates have gone on to work in program development and evaluation, child protection, disability, family violence and many other contexts.
 You could take up roles in schools, hospitals, community health centres, community service organisations and government departments.
 We also have a number of partnerships with employers around the world, giving you the option to work in places like the Philippines, Indonesia, Cambodia and Europe, subject to visa requirements.

 The Bachelor of Human Services and Master of Social Work is accredited by the Australian Association of Social Workers (AASW).
-Membership may require an application to the professional body and may have additional or ongoing requirements beyond the completion of the degree.
-Please contact the relevant professional body for details
+Graduates of the Bachelor of Human Services and Master of Social Work may apply for membership with the AASW.
+Membership may be subject to additional or ongoing requirements beyond completion of the degree.
+Please contact the relevant professional body for details.

 Fees and costs